Watch: Inside Auckland's first Bunnings $91k flat pack home, national retail chain aims to disrupt traditional construction methods

 "It's portable and can be trucked anywhere around the country," said Cross of the almost-completed Onehunga house, yet to have some painting finished and then to be landscaped.

-The $91,278 flat pack price does not include GST.
-The price does not include earthworks, cost of the land, consenting costs with a territorial authority or connections to services including power, sewage and stormwater.
+The $91,278 flat pack price does not include GST or earthworks, cost of the land, consenting costs by a territorial authority or connections to services including power, sewage and stormwater.

 Cross said the project had been straight-forward and the house would be rented out on completion.